Frequently Asked Questions (FAQ)

 Are graduates of unaccredited law schools eligible to sit for the Alabama bar examination?

-In order to sit for the Alabama bar examination, an applicant of a U.S. law school must graduate from a law school approved by the American Bar Association (ABA) or American Association of Law Schools (AALS).
+In order to sit for the Alabama bar examination, an applicant of a U.S. law school must graduate from a law school approved by the American Bar Association (ABA).
 The current exception to this rule is that graduates of non-ABA approved law schools in Alabama (Birmingham School of Law, Miles Law School, and Jones School of Law graduates before /June 11, 2006) are eligible to apply to sit for the Alabama bar examination.
 [Rule IV.B.(2)]Back to TOP

 Are graduates of law schools outside the United States prohibited from sitting for the Alabama bar examination?